roots/bud/sources/@roots/bud-imagemin/docs/01-converting-to-webp.md

 ---
-title: Convering asets to webp
+title: Converting assets to webp
 ---

-You may convert an asset to `webp` format using the `?as=webp` url parameter.
+You can convert an asset to `webp` format using the `?as=webp` url parameter.

 It works in both styles and scripts: